Yang Liwei: After Shenzhou 5

 In a move similar to that taken by the Soviet Union with national space flight hero Yuri Gagarin, an official decision to no longer assign him to future spaceflight missions was made.
 Yang was promoted to Major General on 22 July 2008.

-After the successful space flight of Shenzhou 5, Yang was given the position as vice- commander- in- chief of the astronauts system of China's crewed spaceflight project.
+After the successful space flight of Shenzhou 5, Yang was given the position of vice-commander-in-chief of the astronauts system of China's crewed spaceflight project.

-Yang became the alternate member of the Central Committee of the Chinese Communist Party at the 17th Party Congress in October 2007.
+Yang became an alternate of the Central Committee of the Chinese Communist Party at the 17th Party Congress in October 2007.

 The United Nations Educational, Scientific and Cultural Organization awarded the UNESCO Medal on Space Science to Yang in October 2017.

 Yang Liwei is the director of the China Manned Space Engineering Office.